WELCOME TO

 ‘SIGNET RING’ stems from one of those

-came the clean strawberry red hue; from the pollen parent came the
+strawberry red hue; from the pollen parent came the beautifully ruffled

 The petals on the 5” blooms overlap nicely,